robotpony/w42/content/blog/2025/why-your-ai-assistant-keeps-failing-a-mental-model-problem.md

 The code compiles.
 Tests might even pass if you're lucky.
 But the architecture is random, the patterns are inconsistent, and six months from now, nobody will understand why anything works the way it does.

-Then there's the agent behavior problem.
+Then there's the agent behaviour problem.
 Autonomous AI that can execute actions without human oversight sounds great until it starts making decisions based on hallucinated understanding.
 I've seen agents confidently delete files they thought were redundant, refactor working code into broken code, and implement features that directly contradict the requirements, all while reporting success.

 The sycophancy problem compounds everything.
 These models are trained to be helpful, which means they'll confidently provide an answer even when they shouldn't.
 Newer models are getting better at saying "I don't have enough information" or "I'm not certain about this."
 But the default is still to generate something plausible rather than admit uncertainty.